 Common Causes of Referred Pain Toothaches

-Sinusitis is a condition in which your sinuses become inflamed due to a viral, bacterial, or fungal infection in the sinus cavity.
+Sinusitis is a condition in which your sinuses become inflamed due to a viral, bacterial, or fungal infection in your sinus cavity.
 Because the roots of your upper teeth are close to your sinuses, sinusitis can cause pain in your upper teeth.

 Less Common Causes of Referred Pain Toothaches